SushanPoojary/SushanPoojary/README.md

 ### Hi there 👋🏼
 💬 Ask me about Web Development, System Design, and Data

-🔭 I’ve developed various fullstack applications from scratch utilizing **MERN** stack along with other tools such as Docker, and Kafka.
+🔭 I’ve developed various fullstack applications from scratch utilizing **MERN** stack along with other tools such as Docker and Kafka.
 Apart from ExpressJS, I've also worked on Spring Boot and Flask for backend.

 ✨ I'm proficient in cloud deployment.
 I've deployed web apps on AWS, Vercel, Heroku, Railway, Pythonanywhere.